 COVID-19 continues to have an unprecedented impact on the national economy.
 While the vast majority of pandemic-related coverage has focused on dense urban areas, smaller towns across the country have also felt deep health and economic shocks.
 Each month in our Employment Impact Update, we share key findings, trends, detailed maps and analysis based on BLS monthly employment data to help you understand what’s happening to rural economies.

 Below are our key findings from the July data, released on September 4, 2020.
-You can also explore our employment impact map in full here.

 - Non-metro areas gained 96,931 jobs from June to July, bringing the non-metro unemployment rate down to 8.7% from 8.2%.
 Overall, non-metro employment is still down 9.4% compared to February 2020.